Archive for December, 2011

 As we reconcile to this irreparable loss, we have been reflecting on the entire crisis and searching for the lessons it offered us.
 While there are many lessons to be learnt, I would like to share what I felt to be the most important one: the power of love.

-the power of love, power of love, what is the power of love, love power, what is power of love, thinksimplenow com, love is anterior to life meaning, what is the power of love?, uncontional parenting, love sustains life
+the power of love, power of love, what is the power of love, love power, what is power of love, love is anterior to life meaning, thinksimplenow com, what is the power of love?, what is power of love?, the power of love is

 Posted on 12.05.11 | 7 Comments